Lioydiano/Dodas/README.md

 ### Controls

+⚠️ sadly, on MacOS you must always press `enter` to send commands

 - `w`/`a`/`s`/`d` to move (up/left/down/right, uppercase `A`/`S`/`D` also work)
 - `Q` to quit (lowercase `q` won't work because it caused unintentional exits)
 - `i`/`j`/`k`/`l` to shoot and build (up/left/down/right)